You can pick your friends but you can’t pick your relatives.

 Her parents sent her to the big city to learn a different trade, but she just wasn’t interested.
 She was a country girl and would never change.

-We met when she was attending the same pre wedding party that I was, both with different partners at the time, and both of whom were more party animals that we were.
+We met when she was attending the same pre-wedding party that I was, both with different partners at the time, and both of whom were more party animals than we were.